 - Payments for EZRentOut orders are synced across Xero and EZRentOut, irrespective of where you record the payment.
 However, this sync is only automatic if the payment is recorded in EZRentOut.
 For payments made in Xero, you’ll need to manually sync the Order in EZRentOut.

 - Customers and Orders are pushed from EZRentOut to Xero.
-Your Xero Invoices and Customers are not pulled into EZRentOut.
+You can also import Customers from Xero into EZRentOut.

 - Refunds are not synced.